Why switch energy supplier?

-Check your energy bill or online account to find the name of your tariff and how much you spend per month or year on gas and electricity in kilowatt hours (kWh).
+Check your energy bill or online account to find the name of your tariff.
+It'll also show how much you spend per month or year on gas and electricity in kilowatt hours (kWh).

-Make sure you understand the difference between a fixed and variable energy tariff.
+Make sure you know the difference between a fixed and variable energy tariff.

-A fixed tariff means the price you pay per unit of energy remains the same for the duration of the plan.
+A fixed tariff means the price you pay per unit of energy stays the same for the whole length of the plan.

-It doesn’t mean your bill will be the same each month as that will depend on how much energy you use.
+It does not mean your bill will be the same each month.
+This will depend on how much energy you use.

 Energy companies can change the unit rate on variable tariffs whenever they like.

 Find a price comparison site to compare the energy tariffs currently available.